nlohmann/std_json/proposal.md

 *Effect:* Returns a reference to the first element of the JSON value, overloads for const and non-const references.
 Depending on the type of the JSON value:
-- `value_t::object` and `value_t::array`: the function returns a reference to the first element in the underlying container.
+- `json_type::object` and `json_type::array`: the function returns a reference to the first element in the underlying container.
-- primitive type (except `value_t::null`): the function returns a reference to the value.
+- primitive type (except `json_type::null`): the function returns a reference to the value.

-*Throws:* `std::domain_error` if the function was called on a JSON value with a type of `value_t::null`.
+*Throws:* `std::domain_error` if the function was called on a JSON value with a type of `json_type::null`.

-*Remarks:* Calling this function on a structured JSON value (types `value_t::object` and `value_t::array`) with empty underlying containers, the behaviour is *undefined*.
+*Remarks:* Calling this function on a structured JSON value (types `json_type::object` and `json_type::array`) with empty underlying containers, the behaviour is *undefined*.

 *Complexity:*
-- For primitive JSON value types (except type `value_t::null`): Constant.
+- For primitive JSON value types (except type `json_type::null`): Constant.
-- For JSON value of type `value_t::object`, the complexity to access the first element of the underlying container defined by `ObjectType`.
+- For JSON value of type `json_type::object`, the complexity to access the first element of the underlying container defined by `ObjectType`.
-- For JSON value of type `value_t::array`, the complexity to access the first element of the underlying container defined by `ArrayType`.
+- For JSON value of type `json_type::array`, the complexity to access the first element of the underlying container defined by `ArrayType`.

 ```cpp